Rothiemurchus Golf Club, Aviemore, Highland. (1906 - 1940s)

 From 1922 to the club’s last year in 1949, the secretary was A Paterson, Strathavon, Aviemore.
 The green-keeper was R McIntosh.
 The course record was 35, and visitors’ fees were 1/- a day, 5/- a week, 8/6d a fortnight, 12/6d a month and 21/- a season.
 Family tickets were also available.

-Thanks to Gary Dempster of the Scottish Golf Museum for providing, and allowing me to use, the following images of the Rothiemurchus Club and Course -
+Thanks to Gary Dempster of the Scottish Golf Museum for providing and allowing us to use the following images and information regarding the Rothiemurchus Club and Course.

 The younger man in the photograph above is Walter Dempster.
 All the pictures were taken by Walter senior, including the postcards.